Employee Rights in California

 4. Breaks, rest periods, and meals

-Is my employer required to give me vacation time?
+Is my employer required to give me vacation time or paid time off?

 Do I have a right to time off for holidays?